Our real estate commission calculator helps you estimate the total amount you'll pay in realtor fees when selling your home.

 Quick definitions: Real estate commission calculator terms to know 👇

-- Listing fee: The share of the total commission that goes to the seller’s agent for marketing and selling the home.
+- Listing agent fee: The share of the total commission that goes to the seller’s agent for marketing and selling the home.

 How do real estate agent commissions work?